cmu-psych-fms/alhazen/README.md

 collection of interacting participants.

-There is [online documentation of Alhazen](https://halle.psy.cmu.edu/alhazen/), and the [sources](https://bitbucket.org/dfmorrison/alhazen/) are on Bitbucket.
+There is [online documentation of Alhazen](https://halle.psy.cmu.edu/alhazen/), and the [sources](https://github.com/cmu-psych-fms/alhazen) are on GitHub.

 Alhazen requires Python version 3.7 or later.
 Recent versions of Mac OS X and recent Linux distributions